Hanyang University College of Engineering: Project for graduation

-Most of Departments in College of Engineering has certification program for graduation like "Capstone Design", "Engineering Project".
+Most of Departments in College of Engineering have certification program for graduation like "Capstone Design", "Engineering Project".
 Students who take this program designs their own portfolio and it will be estimated by professors.

 Some students said this program as "Graduation Project"(The official name of this program is not unified).
 Students must pass this program or postpone their graduation until passing it.